MEBVerwaltungen/metlika/README.md

 This folder contains all sub-pages.
 The pages are separated into sub-folders, one folder for each language.

-Page will automatically appear in the menu.
+Pages will automatically appear in the menu.

+To create a new page, create a new file with the extension .md.
+Add the [FrontMatter](https://jekyllrb.com/docs/frontmatter/) settings at the top of the new file:

+`
+---
+title: Put the page title here, i.e. Impressium
+layout: page
+sort_order: 100
+---
+`

+'layout' should always be 'page'. 'sort_order' determines where in the menu this page should appear (low to high).